Sam-Dragon/kafka-producer/Notes.md

 <Noun><Action>Event --> ProductCreatedEvent

   > Ordering an event
-  - In case of message key is absent, the data is load balanced & it can be stored in any of the partition. order is not followed and may raise conflicts
+  - In case of message key is absent, the data is load balanced & it can be stored in **any of the partition**. order is not followed and may raise conflicts
-  - In case of message key is provided, the data is always stored in 'single partition'
+  - In case of message key is provided, the data is always stored in '**single partition**'

 > Message vs Event
 - Message is an envelope which contains an event in it which can be different formats [Json, String, Avro or Null]
-- It can be in key value pair
+- It can be in **key-value** pair
 - It contains key, value, timestamps, [Optional] Headers - Metadata, tokens

 > Partition
-- It is small storage unit which stores the data
+- It is small **storage unit** which stores the data
 - Events are in order within the partition.
 Order across partition is not maintained
 - Syntax : Partition-Index [It has number of offsets]